MoonriseSunset/NanoChron/README.md

 + [Stemma QT Connectors](https://www.adafruit.com/product/4399)

 ---
-**Note that this project does require a small amount of soldering**
+**Note that this project does require a small amount of soldering and 3d printing**

 [Here](https://learn.adafruit.com/adafruit-led-backpack/0-dot-56-seven-segment-backpack-assembly "Instructions") are the instructions on how to solder the 7 segment display, **DON'T solder the 4 pin header, only solder the 7 seg display to the backpack board,** we don't need it and it may prevent the board from fitting into the 3dp board housing (coming soon lol).